-In 2017, Florida introduced, but failed to pass legislation (HB 7) to eliminate its Certificate of Need program.
-The Florida legislature was also active in pushing for healthcare transparency legislation.
-However, only one measure relating to prescription cost transparency passed.
-In past legislative sessions, Florida passed legislation promoting healthcare transparency and protecting patients from surprise out-of-network bills.
-Another key Florida effort in healthcare transparency is the FloridaHealthFinder.gov website, which allows consumers to view performance and outcome data, including average costs, for healthcare facilities in the state.
+Florida is an active state in promoting healthcare price transparency.
+A key effort is the state’s all-payer claims database, which was mandated by the legislature and implemented in 2016.
+It also has a consumer-facing website, FloridaHealthFinder.gov, which allows consumers to view performance and outcome data, including average costs, for healthcare facilities in the state.
+The website also provides consumers with the ability to compare health care costs at the national, state and local levels.
 Florida is also active in promoting the use of electronic Health Information Exchanges to streamline provider access to patient information and consequently lower costs and improve quality of care.

 In 2019, the legislature enacted legislation that authorizes individual and group health insurers and health maintenance organizations to offer shared savings incentive programs.
 The laws require health insurers that offer the program to publish on an easily accessible webpage a list of shoppable health care services and health care providers and the shared savings incentive amount applicable for each service.
 Additionally, Florida law protects patients from surprise out-of-network bills by prohibiting balance billing for emergency services and requiring a no liability notice and hold harmless provision for non-emergency situations.

 In healthcare market competition, Florida law limits enforceability of non-compete agreements for physicians but provides no statutory authority for oversight or review of mergers, acquisitions, and other transactions involving healthcare entities.
 In 2019, the legislature repealed certificate of need (CON) requirements, the state’s longstanding approval system for expanding healthcare facilities.
 The CON program will not be eliminated for nursing homes, hospices and intermediate care facilities for the developmentally disabled.